 Other accruals mainly included the accrual in electricity.
-The decrease in 2008 was mainly due to the decrease in accrued electricity fees as the local state grid authority changed the payment date and the accrual period decreased by [5] days at the year ended of 2008.
+The decrease in 2008 was mainly due to the decrease in accrued electricity fees as the local state grid authority changed the payment date and the accrual period decreased at the year end of 2008.
 In 2009, as our new ethylene oxide production lines were put into full-year operation, more electricity was consumed and accrued liabilities in electricity were increased accordingly.
-The decrease in 2010 was primarily due to [the shorter accural period in April 2010 as compared with that in December 2009.
-The accrual period of electricity depended on the payment date set by the local state grid authority from time to time].
+The decrease in 2010 was primarily due to the shorter accrual period in April 2010 as compared with that in December 2009.
+The accrual period of electricity depended on the payment date set by the local state grid authority from time to time.